noraj/OSCP-Exam-Report-Template-Markdown/src/OSCP-exam-report-template_OS_v2.md

 ### Service Enumeration

+**Port Scan Results**

 Server IP Address | Ports Open
 ------------------|----------------------------------------
 192.168.1.1       | **TCP**: 21,22,25,80,443

+**FTP Enumeration**

-*Upon manual enumeration of the available FTP service, John noticed it was running an outdated version 2.3.4 that is prone to the remote buffer overflow vulnerability.*
+_Upon manual enumeration of the available FTP service, John noticed it was running an outdated version 2.3.4 that is prone to the remote buffer overflow vulnerability._

-In addition, the operating system was different from the known public exploit.
-A rewritten exploit was needed in order for successful code execution to occur.
-Once the exploit was rewritten, a targeted attack was performed on the system which gave John full administrative access over the system.

 ### Initial Access - Buffer Overflow

-**Vulnerability Explanation:**
-Ability Server 2.34 is subject to a buffer overflow vulnerability in STOR field.
+**Vulnerability Explanation:** Ability Server 2.34 is subject to a buffer overflow vulnerability in STOR field.
 Attackers can use this vulnerability to cause arbitrary remote code execution and take completely control over the system.

-**Vulnerability Fix:**
-The publishers of the Ability Server have issued a patch to fix this known issue It can be found here: http://www.code-crafters.com/abilityserver/
+**Vulnerability Fix:** The publishers of the Ability Server have issued a patch to fix this known issue.
+It can be found here: http://www.code-crafters.com/abilityserver/

 **Severity:** Critical

-**Steps to reproduce the attack:**
+**Steps to reproduce the attack:** The operating system was different from the known public exploit.
+A rewritten exploit was needed in order for successful code execution to occur.
+Once the exploit was rewritten, a targeted attack was performed on the system which gave John full administrative access over the system.

-**Proof of Concept Code Here:**
-Modifications to the existing exploit was needed and is highlighted in red.
+**Proof of Concept Code Here:** Modifications to the existing exploit was needed and is highlighted in red.

 ```python
 ###################################